-What were you all up to prior to making music, was this always the chosen path or did you have other dreams and aspirations?
+What were you all up too prior to being a photographer, was this always the chosen path or did you have other dreams and aspirations?

-As an artist what do you believe is your greatest achievement to date and why?
+What do you believe is your greatest achievement to date?

 If you had one artist/band that you could go on tour with tomorrow who would it be and why?